Saniamos/bbdc25/README.md

 - consider model options:
     - transaction -> fraud and then aggregation (current pipeline)
     - aggregated transactions per account -> fraud
+    - sequence modelling?

+- consider using autosklearn or autopytorch, since the data is tabular

+- the documentation suggests there are no payments from merchants to customers (ie refunds) -> q auick search in the transactions also suggest, but does not confirm this

 ## Understandings:
 - The fraudulent percentage differs between the datasets (train is mostly between 10-15% per action, val ranges from 3-15% per action, test is obviously unclear)